kimtore/pms/doc/manpage.md

 ## Configuration options

+addtoreturns (*boolean*)
+:   If set, the *add-to* command will return focus to the original window.
+Else, the destination will be focused.
+Default: *unset*

+columnborders (*boolean*)
+:   If set, draw borders between columns.
+Default: *unset*

+columns=*tag [tag [...]]*
+:   Columns to show in every song list.
+See *TAGS* below for possible options.
+Default: *artist track title album length*

+crossfade=*integer*
+:   *FIXME:BROKEN* Set crossfade time in seconds.
+0 turns crossfade off completely.
+Default: *(MPD’s setting)*

+debug (*boolean*)
+:   Turn debugging mode on or off.
+Default: *unset*

+followcursor (*boolean*)
+:   If set, playback will follow cursor position.
+Default: *unset*

+followplayback (*boolean*)
+:   If set, the cursor will go to the currently playing song and playlist when it changes.
+Default: *unset*

+followwindow (*boolean*)
+:   If set, playback will continue in the active window.
+Default: *unset*

 host=*string*
-:   The hostname to connect to.
-Default: localhost

-port=*integer*
-:   The port on the MPD server to connect to.
-Default: 6600

-password=*string*
-:   The password to give to the MPD server.
-Default: none
+:   The hostname of the MPD server.
+Default: *localhost*

+ignorecase (*boolean*)
+:   Ignore case when sorting and searching.
+The alias *ic* can also be used.
+Default: *set*

 libraryroot=*string*
 :   Optional path to the library’s root.
-See !string below.
+See *!string* below.
 If used, it should have a trailing slash.
-Default: empty string (nothing is prepended)

-xtermtitle=*string*
-:   If set, the XTerm window title will be set to the specified string.
-Default: PMS: %playstate%%ifcursong% %artist% – %title%%endif%

-reconnectdelay=*integer*
-:   If a connection is lost, this is how many seconds between each connection retry.
-Default: 30
+Default: *(empty string)*

 mouse (*boolean*)
-:   If set, the mouse is active.
-Mouse support is incomplete and the slightly hacky mousewheel support available with standard versions of ncurses is less than ideal, but the actions below have been implemented.
-Default: unset
+:   If set, PMS will listen for mouse input.
+Mouse support is incomplete, and the slightly hacky mousewheel support available with standard versions of ncurses is less than ideal, but a couple of actions have been implemented, see *MOUSE ACTIONS*.
+Default: *unset*

+mpd_timeout=*integer*
+:   Sets MPD connection timeout in seconds.
+Leave this lower than your MPD server setting.
+Default: *30*

 msg_buffer_size=*integer*
 :   How many log lines to keep in the console.
 A value of 0 keeps all lines.
-Default: 1024
+Default: *1024*

-mpd_timeout=*integer*
-:   Sets MPD connection timeout in seconds.
-Leave this lower than your MPD setting.
-Default: 30

-debug (*boolean*)
+nextafteraction (*boolean*)
-:   Turn debugging mode on or off.
-Default: set

-stopdelay=*integer*
-:   MPD does not support manual progression within the playlist.
-A hack is neccessary to stop when the song is done.
-If manual song progression is not working correctly, increase this value.
-Default: 1
+:   Move cursor to next item after the song is selected, unselected, or added to a playlist.
+Default: *set*

 nextinterval=*integer*
 :   This setting controls how many seconds from the current song ends until PMS automatically adds the next song to MPD’s playlist.
-Default: 5
+Default: *5*

-crossfade=*integer*
-:   Set crossfade time in seconds.
-0 turns crossfade off completely.
-Default: MPD’s settings

 onplaylistfinish=*string*
 :   Specify a shell command to run when the playlist finishes and playback stops.
-Default: none
+Default: *(empty string)*

-addtoreturns (*boolean*)
-:   If set, the add-to command will return focus to the original window.
-Else, the destination will be focused.
-Default: unset

-followplayback (*boolean*)
-:   If set, the cursor will go to the currently playing song and playlist when it changes.
-Default: unset

-followwindow (*boolean*)
-:   If set, playback will continue in the active window.
-Default: unset

-followcursor (*boolean*)
-:   If set, playback will follow cursor position.
-Default: unset

-nextafteraction (*boolean*)
-:   Move cursor to next item after the song is selected, unselected or added to a playlist.
-Default: set

-startuplist=*"playlist|library|..."*
-:   The list which is activated and shown at program startup.
-This can be playlist, library or an arbitrary name of an existing playlist.
-Default: playlist
+password=*string*
+:   The password to the MPD server.
+Default: *(empty string)*

+port=*integer*
+:   The port that the MPD server listens on.
+Default: *6600*

+reconnectdelay=*integer*
+:   *FIXME:BROKEN* If the connection to the MPD server is lost, this option specifies how many seconds that should elapse between each connection retry.
+Default: *30*

 regexsearch (*boolean*)
 :   Use regular expressions for search terms.
-Default: set
+Default: *unset*

-ignorecase (*boolean*)
-:   Ignore case when sorting and searching.
-The alias ic can also be used.
-Default: set

-scroll=*SCROLL MODE*
+resetstatus=*integer*
+:   Set how many seconds before resetting the statusbar text to the default value.
+Default: *3*

+scroll=*string*
-:   Set scroll mode; see *SCROLL MODES* below.
-Default: normal
+:   Set scroll mode.
+For possible options, see *SCROLL MODES* below.
+Default: *normal*

 scrolloff=*integer*
-:   When scroll is set to normal, try to keep this many songs above and below the cursor at all times.
-The alias so can also be used.
-Default: 0
+:   When *scroll* is set to *normal*, try to keep this many songs above and below the cursor at all times.
+The alias *so* can also be used.
+Default: *0*

-resetstatus=*integer*
-:   Set how many seconds before resetting the statusbar text.
-Default: 3

-sort=tag [tag [...]]
+sort=*tag [tag [...]]*
 :   Tags by which to sort the library.
-You can specify multiple tags, separated by whitespace; see *TAGS*.
-Default: track disc album albumartistsort

-columns=column [column [...]]
-:   Columns to show in the list; see *TAGS*.
-Default: artist track title album length

-status_unknown=*string*
+See *TAGS* below for possible options.
+The sort is stable.
+Default: *track disc album date albumartistsort*

+startuplist=*string*
+:   Specify which playlist should be activated and focused at program startup.
+Possible options are *playlist*, *library*, or an arbitrary name of an existing playlist.
+Default: *playlist*

+status_pause=*string*
-:   Topbar status string when status is unknown.
-Default: ??
+:   Topbar status string when paused.
+Default: *‖* or *||*, depending on whether or not unicode is available.

 status_play=*string*
 :   Topbar status string when playing.
-Default: |>

-status_pause=*string*
-:   Topbar status string when paused.
-Default: ||
+Default: *▶* or *|>*, depending on whether or not unicode is available.

 status_stop=*string*
 :   Topbar status string when stopped.
-Default: []
+Default: *■* or *[]*, depending on whether or not unicode is available.

+status_unknown=*string*
+:   Topbar status string when status is unknown.
+Default: *?* or *??*, depending on whether or not unicode is available.

+topbar=*string*
+:   Configure what is displayed in the topbar.
+See *Configuring the topbar* for format syntax, available tags, and default values.

-topbarspace (*boolean*)
+topbarborders (*boolean*)
-:   Whether or not to leave an extra space at the end of fixed-width columns.
-Default: set
+:   Whether or not to draw borders on the topbar window.
+Default: *unset*

 topbarvisible (*boolean*)
 :   If set, the topbar is visible.
-Default: set
+Default: *set*

-topbarborders (*boolean*)
-:   Whether or not to draw borders on the topbar window.
-Default: unset

-columnspace (*boolean*)
-:   Whether or not to leave a blank row between the topbar and the playlist windows.
-Default: set

-columnborders (*boolean*)
-:   If set, draw borders between columns.
-Default: unset

-topbarclear (*boolean*)
-:   Start out with an empty topbar.
-Default: unset

-topbar[1-99].(left|center|right)=*string*
-:   Modify what is displayed in the topbar.
-The spelling *centre* is also accepted.
-See *Configuring the topbar* for format syntax, available tags and defaults.
+xtermtitle=*string*
+:   If set, the XTerm window title will be set to the specified string.
+Default: *PMS: %playstate%%ifcursong% %artist% – %title%%endif%*

 ## Configuring the topbar

+The layout and contents of the topbar can be configured freely.
+It is possible to use every bit of information about the current song, in addition to various statistics and settings from the MPD server.

+The default value for the *topbar* is printed below, with line breaks for convenience.

+    \n
+    %volume%%% Mode: %muteshort%%consumeshort%%repeatshort%%randomshort%%singleshort%%ifcursong% %playstate% %time_elapsed% / %time_remaining%%endif%\t
+    %ifcursong%%artist% - %title% on %album% from %date%%else%Not playing anything%endif%\t
+    Queue has %livequeuesize%\n
+    \t\t%listsize%\n
+    %progressbar%

+Topbar syntax:

+\\\\n
+:   inserts a newline.
+An arbitrary number of lines are supported.

+\\\\t
+:   switches between the *left*, *center*, and *right* areas of a line.

+%ifcursong% ... %endif%
+:   prints and evaluates the text between the tags, but only if a song is currently loaded into MPD's player.

+%ifplaying% ... %endif%
+:   same as *%ifcursong%*, but will only print the text if MPD is playing.

+%ifpaused% ... %endif%
+:   same as *%ifplaying%*, but will only print the text if MPD is paused.

+%ifstopped% ... %endif%
+:   same as *%ifplaying%*, but will only print the text if MPD is stopped.

+%\<variable\>%
+:   expands the variable.
+Replace *\<variable\>* with the variable name; see below for supported variables.

+In addition to all *TAGS* (see below), the following variables can be expanded:

 Available variables to put in the topbar: